appknox/postmanparser/README.md

 ### Reading the data
 Postman collection contains group of requests and one or more folders having group of requests and/or nested folders in it.

-#### Getting all the requests in the collection
+#### Getting requests from the collection at root level

-You can retreive all the requests present in the collection using `get_requests()` method.
-It will recursively search through all the folders present in the collection and will return list of requests.
+You can retreive all the requests present in the collection at root level using `get_requests()` method.

 ```python
 collection = Collection()